agimus-project/happypose/docs/book/cosypose/inference.md

 # Inference

-Here are provided the minimal commands you have to run in order to run the inference of CosyPose on the barbecu-sauce example.
+Here are provided the minimal commands you have to run in order to run the inference of CosyPose on the barbecue-sauce example.
 You need to set up the environment variable `$HAPPYPOSE_DATA_DIR` as explained in the README.

  ## 1. Download pre-trained pose estimation models